edith2k1/Configure-Wordpress-With-SSL-Certificate/README.md

     vi /etc/nginx/sites-available/default

-> Copy this to the file
+> Delete all and Copy this to the file

     server {
         listen 80 default_server;